MiyaoCat/MiyaoCat/README.md

-- 👋 Hi, I’m @MiyaoCat
+- 👋 Hi, I’m John!
 - 👀 I’m interested in sports, music, web3 and vacations.
-- 🌱 I’m currently learning html, css, js, and how to use Github.
-Tried learning solidity, but I feel like I need to learn some js first.
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m currently learning web design and development through Design for the Web (DFTW).
-- 📫 How to reach me ...Find me on twitter at @sadkingsfan86 or @catsmiyao
+- 📫 How to reach me ...Find me on twitter at @MiyaoCodes or read my blog https://johnmiyao.substack.com/?utm_source=substack&utm_medium=web&utm_campaign=substack_profile

 <!---
 MiyaoCat/MiyaoCat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.